 The final rule eliminates any Section 3-specific complaint process.
-Instead, complaints may be reported to the relevant HUD program office or to the local HUD field office. [§75.33(b), page165 text]
+Instead, complaints may be reported to the relevant HUD program office or to the local HUD field office.

-The Relevant program offices are those that provide the funds that trigger the Section 3 obligation, such as the Office of Public and Indian Housing (PIH) for public housing, the Office of Community Planning and Development (CPD) for CDBG and HOME, and the Office of Recapitalization, ReCap (for Rental Assistance Demonstration, RAD, demolition, rehabilitation, or new construction).
-However, the preamble to the rule is confusing, stating that the Office of Field Policy and Management (FPM) will filter complaints to the appropriate HUD program office, instead of every HUD program office having its own complaint process. [page 113]
+Relevant program offices are those that provide the funds that trigger the Section 3 obligation, such as the Office of Public and Indian Housing (PIH) for public housing, Office of Community Planning and Development (CPD) for CDBG and HOME, and Office of Recapitalization, ReCap (for Rental Assistance Demonstration [RAD] demolition, rehabilitation, or new construction).

+However, the preamble to the rule is confusing, stating that the Office of Field Policy and Management (FPM) will filter complaints to the appropriate HUD program office, instead of every HUD program office having its own complaint process.

-The 1994 interim regulation had an entire section about complaints and compliance, including a section with details for residents to submit complaints.
-Other HUD program areas do not have detailed provisions for residents to register failure on the part of a PHA or jurisdiction to meet a program requirement.
+The 1994 regulation had an entire section about complaints and compliance, including a section with details for residents to submit complaints.
+Other HUD program areas such as public housing, CDBG, HOME, and RAD do not have detailed provisions for residents to register a PHA's or jurisdiction's failure to meet a program requirement like Section 3.